Skip to content

 Understanding vulnerability (experiments and prototypes)

 We’re exploring the use of digital tools throughout the resident’s journey, to capture the right information at the right point.
-This will help Hackney understand a resident’s level of vulnerability when approaching any part of the service and determine the level of service that an individual receives.
+This will help Hackney understand a resident’s level of vulnerability when approaching any part of the Benefits and Housing Needs service and determine the level of service an individual receives.

 Improving the shared plan

 With the introduction of the Homelessness Reduction Act in 2017, all councils had to implement Shared Housing Plans.
-We’re exploring how we use this opportunity to make sure we’re creating the best plan to help demand on staff, but also deliver the best outcome for the client.
+We’re exploring how we use this opportunity to make sure we’re creating the best plan to help demand on staff and also deliver the best outcome for the client.

 Scott Shirbin's avatar